Baptismal Sites in Israel

 Opening Hours: Sunday–Thursday and Saturday: 08.00 - 16.00.
 Friday and Jewish holidays: 08.00 - 15.00.
 Tel: (972) 2 650-4844.
 In winter hours, between November and March, the site closes one hour earlier.
 Please note that there is no official office at Qasr al-Yahud, and from what we understand it is easier to coordinate a baptism online.
 If you are staying in Jerusalem, it may also be possible to talk directly with ministers and priests there.

 Please note that Catholics regard “Bethany Beyond Jordan” as the baptism site of Jesus.
-It is located in Jordan, not in Israel and has been identified recently as the place where Christ was baptised by John.
+It is located in Jordan, not in Israel and has been identified recently as the place where Christ was baptized by John.